Home - Bookapy Book Preview

 “Why do you look like my wife… sort of?”

-“I can look like whatever I want,” she replied, her form changing to differing people in Darras’s past before coming back to the woman he’d first seen.
+“I can look like whatever I want,” she replied, her form changing to different people in Darras’ past before returning to the woman he’d first seen.

 “Is this heaven?”